Lucid

 And there was light.

 At the very beginning of Genesis, God creates light.
-Light is the foundation of our life on earth, and we always seek the light.
+Light is the foundation of life on Earth, and throughout history humanity has continually sought it.

 We pray to the sky.